puzzfuzz/puzzfuzz.github.io/_posts/2015-02-28-netflix-culture.md

 By ensuring a steady talent growth which outpaces business growth, responsible individuals are able to cope with complexity naturally.
 A key to this, however, is to **minimize complexity growth** by focusing on many small products instead of a monolithic architecture.
 Distracting complexity is eliminated and "efficiency optimizations" which **increase rigidity** are avoided.

+Process is necessary to prevent irrevocable disaster and moral, legal, and financial issues, but that's it.
+Netflix is in the business of streaming entertainment, not nuclear power or medicine.
+Process to **prevent** errors is unnecessary; **rapid recovery** is the right model.

+>Just fix problems quickly. **High performers make very few errors.**

+#Context, not Control

+> If you want to build a ship, don't drum up the people to gather wood, divide the work, and give orders.
+Instead teach them to yearn for the vast and endless sea. - Antoine de Saint-Exupery, Author of **The Little Prince**

+#TL;DR
+<a id="tldr" href=""></a>

+- High performance people enable a company to be successful.
+- As a company grows, minimize rules to retain high performance people.
+- Inhibit chaos with _even more_ high performance people
+- Flexibility is more important than efficiency in the long term.

 ---